kcarta/kcarta.github.io/_posts/2025-01-04-shopping-with-emacs.md

 At home, we're tying to re-establish our grocery shopping routine.
 The cornerstone of this routine is bi-weekly meal planning and shopping - usually on Sundays/Thursdays).

-For many years the steps have gone:
+For many years the steps have been:
-1. Open up Notion and go into our shared family workspace
+1. Open up Notion
-2. Make a new page called something like "Meal Planning Week 2"
+1. Make a new page like "Meal Plan: Week 2"
-3. Do some page setup with a section for each day of the week
-   - At one point we had templates for this, we got lazy and stopped using them
-4. Write down what we'll eat on each day
+1. Write down what we'll eat on each day
-   - We have a recipe bank for inspiration 🤔
-5. For each meal planned, list out the items we need to buy in a shopping run
+1. For each meal, list out the items we need to get for it
-6. (List out anything else we need to get for the week, like detergent)
+1. (Add anything else we need to get for the week, like detergent)

 The end result looks something like this:
 ![Meal plan in Notion](/static/img/posts/meal-plan-notion.png)